sg-developer-portal/govtech-apex/_common-questions/1-technical.md

 ---

-## Are the APEX Units (AUs) based on per agency per project?
+## Are the APEX Units (AUs) based on a per agency per project basis?

-AU can be based on agency or project.
+AUs can be based on either agency or project.

 ---